Learning unitaries with quantum statistical queries

 \section{Abstract}

-We propose several algorithms for learning unitary operators from quantum statistical queries (QSQs) with respect to their Choi-Jamiolkowski state.
+We propose several algorithms for learning unitary operators from quantum statistical queries with respect to their Choi-Jamiolkowski state.
 Quantum statistical queries capture the capabilities of a learner with limited quantum resources, which receives as input only noisy estimates of expected values of measurements.
-Our methods hinge on a novel technique for estimating the Fourier mass of a unitary on a subset of Pauli strings with a single quantum statistical query, generalizing a previous result for uniform quantum examples.
-Exploiting this insight, we show that the quantum Goldreich-Levin algorithm can be implemented with quantum statistical queries, whereas the prior version of the algorithm involves oracle access to the unitary and its inverse.
+Our approach leverages quantum statistical queries to estimate the Fourier mass of a unitary on a subset of Pauli strings, generalizing previous techniques developed for uniform quantum examples.
+Specifically, we show that the celebrated quantum Goldreich-Levin algorithm can be implemented with quantum statistical queries, whereas the prior version of the algorithm involves oracle access to the unitary and its inverse.
 As an application, we prove that quantum Boolean functions with constant total influence or with constant degree are efficiently learnable in our model.
-Moreover, we prove that $\mathcal{O}(\log n)$-juntas are efficiently learnable in our model, and constant-depth circuits are learnable sample-efficiently with quantum statistical queries.
-On the other hand, all previous algorithms for these tasks demand significantly greater resources, such as oracle access to the unitary or direct access to the Choi-Jamiolkowski state or oracle access to the unitary.
-In addition, our upper bounds imply that the actions of those classes of unitaries on locally scrambled ensembles can be efficiently learned.
-We also demonstrate that, despite these positive results, quantum statistical queries lead to an exponentially larger sample complexity for certain tasks, compared to separable measurements to the Choi-Jamiolkowski state.
-In particular, we show an exponential lower bound for learning a class of phase-oracle unitaries and a double exponential lower bound for testing the unitarity of channels, adapting to our setting previous arguments for quantum states.
-Finally, we propose a new definition of average-case surrogate models, showing a potential application of our results to hybrid quantum machine learning, many-body physics and benchmarking of near-term devices.
+Moreover, we prove that $\mathcal{O}(\log n)$-juntas are efficiently learnable and constant-depth circuits are learnable query-efficiently with quantum statistical queries.
+On the other hand, all previous algorithms for these tasks demand significantly greater resources, such as oracle access to the unitary or direct access to the Choi-Jamiolkowski state.
+We also demonstrate that, despite these positive results, quantum statistical queries lead to an exponentially larger query complexity for certain tasks, compared to separable measurements to the Choi-Jamiolkowski state.
+In particular, we show an exponential lower bound for learning a class of phase-oracle unitaries and a double exponential lower bound for testing the unitarity of channels.
+Taken together, our results indicate that quantum statistical queries offer a unified framework for various unitary learning tasks, with potential applications in quantum machine learning, many-body physics and benchmarking of near-term devices.